Best Colleges for Students Who Take Loans

 Growella researched college tuitions, the likelihood of students receiving scholarship and grant money, and the typical graduate job and salary to determine the true value of a college education, school-by-school.
-This edition looks at Big 10 colleges.

 The cost of attending a 4-year college ranges between $35,000 and $120,000, accounting for the raw costs of tuition, housing, and college textbooks.